apache/cloudstack-documentation/source/installguide/configuration.rst

 identically to other hosts in the cluster.

 For all additional hosts to be added to the cluster, run the following command.
-This will cause the host to join the master in a XenServer pool.
+This will cause the host to join the primary in a XenServer pool.

 .. parsed-literal::

-   # xe pool-join master-address=[master IP] master-username=root master-password=[your password]
+   # xe pool-join master-address=[primary IP] master-username=root master-password=[your password]

 .. note::
    When copying and pasting a command, be sure the command has pasted as a